Fundamental Limits of Infinite Constellations in MIMO Fading Channels: Discussion

-Next we wish to give the reasoning for the average number of dimensions per channel use required to achieve each line of the optimal DMT.
-For simplicity let us assume the case $M=N$.
-First let us consider the straight line that coincides with the optimal DMT in the range $0\le r\le 1$.
-In this case the average number of dimensions per channel use required to attain this straight line equals $\frac{MN}{N+M-1}=\frac{M^{2}}{2M-1}$.
-Let us assume $T=N+M-1=2M-1$, i.e. the sequence of lattices is $M^{2}$-complex dimensional.
-The sequence of lattices lies within an $MT$-complex dimensional space.
-In this space each singular value of the channel matrix $H$ occurs $T$ times.
-Assume each complex dimension of the sequence of lattices is transmitted on a certain singular value.
-Let us denote $T_{i}$ as the number of dimensions transmitted on the singular value $\rho^{-\alpha_{i}}$, where in our example $\sum_{i=1}^{M}T_{i}=M^{2}$.
-For large $\rho$ the channel singular values PDF is of the form $\rho^{-\sum_{i=1}^{M}\lf(2i-1\ri)\alpha_{i}}$, where $\alpha_{1}\ge\dots\ge\alpha_{M}\ge 0$.
-In order to attain the optimal DMT in the range $0\le r\le 1$ when transmitting an $M^{2}$-complex dimensional sequence of lattices, the allocation of dimensions needs to fulfil the following condition
+Next we wish to give the reasoning for the average number of dimensions per channel use required to achieve each line in the optimal DMT.
+For simplicity let us consider the case $M=N=3$.
+We begin by considering the straight line in the range $0\le r\le 1$.
+In this range the optimal DMT equals $9-5\cdot r$.
+We wish to show why the average number of dimensions per channel use that enables to attain this straight line equals $\frac{9}{5}$.
+For large $\rho$ the channel singular values PDF is of the form of $\rho^{-\alpha_{1}-3\alpha_{2}-5\alpha_{3}}$, where $\alpha_{1}\ge\alpha_{2}\ge\alpha_{3}\ge 0$.
+When the transmission scheme spreads over $T$ channel uses, the equivalent channel matrix, $H_{\ex}$, presented in \eqref{eq:ExtendedChannelModel} has $3T$ singular values.
+Each singular value of $H$ occurs $T$ times in the singular values of $H_{\ex}$.
+Assume each complex dimension of the lattice is transmitted on a certain singular value of $H_{\ex}$.
+Let us denote by $T_{i}$ the number of dimensions transmitted on the singular values that equal $\rho^{-\frac{\alpha_{i}}{2}}$, $1\le i\le 3$.
+Note that $\sum_{i=1}^{3}T_{i}$ may be smaller than $3T$.
+According to this assumption a $\lf(\sum_{i=1}^{3}T_{i}\ri)$-complex dimensional lattice is transmitted over $T$ channel uses, and the average number of dimensions per channel use is $K=\frac{\sum_{i=1}^{3}T_{i}}{T}$.
+The effective radius in the receiver equals

-i.e. each singular value can not occur in more dimensions than the affect it has on the PDF of the singular values.
-For instance when transmitting $M^{2}$-complex dimensional lattice $\rho^{-\alpha_{1}}$ can not be assigned with more than a single dimension, $\rho^{-\alpha_{1}}$ and $\rho^{-\alpha_{2}}$ can not be assigned together with more than four dimensions et cetera.
-Hence, in a sense, when transmitting $M^{2}$-complex dimensional sequence the allocation of dimensions needs to match the channel.
-Since the strongest singular value $\rho^{-\alpha_{M}}$ has affect of $\rho^{-\lf(2M-1\ri)\alpha_{M}}$ on the PDF, choosing $T=2M-1$ is the minimal amount of channel uses that enable to fulfill \eqref{eq:FiniteVsInfiniteConstellations6} when transmitting $M^{2}$-complex dimensional sequence of lattices.
-Note that by adding a single dimension and transmitting $\lf(M^{2}+1\ri)$-complex dimensional sequence of lattices, while maintaining $T=2M-1$ (if possible), \eqref{eq:FiniteVsInfiniteConstellations6} can not be satisfied.
-In general, as shown in Theorem \ref{Th:UpperBoundDiversityOrder}, any choice of $K>\frac{MN}{N+M-1}$ will lead to suboptimal DMT in the range $0\le r\le 1$.